Most Effective Products

 Keep in mind that when making applications with Fahrenheit Herbicide over St. Augustinegrass, Bermudagrass, or Zoysiagrass, temporary stunting or chlorosis may occur.

-For either of these products, we recommend you mix and apply your herbicide with a handheld pump sprayer, and that you use a surfactant like Nanotek to enhance the effectiveness of your treatment.
-When using Nanotek, just add 1 fluid ounce per 1 gallon of solution.
+For either of these products, we recommend mixing and applying your herbicide with a handheld pump sprayer and using a surfactant like Nanotek to enhance the effectiveness of your treatment.

 Spot-treat any chicory plant you’ve found during your inspection.
 Use a fan or cone spray pattern to ensure the leaves are fully coated, and spray the weed to the point of wet but not runoff.
-Be sure to spray on calm days when temperatures are not too hot and when wind speeds are low to minimize drift.
+Be sure to spray on calm days when temperatures are not too hot, and wind speeds are low to minimize drift.

-Step 2 - Follow Up Application
+Step 2: Follow Up Application

 Spot Treatment Weed